-According to C40, around the world, outdoor air pollution kills around 4.2 million people each year, and many more suffer from serious related conditions such as premature birth, low birth weight and asthma.
+According to C40, around the world, outdoor air pollution kills around 4.2 million people each year, and many more suffer from serious related conditions such as premature birth, low birth weight and asthma2.
+An estimated 100 million Europeans are affected by harmful levels of noise pollution. with road traffic by far the largest source in Europe, according to the European Environment Agency6.
 The Canadian government estimates the socio-economic costs of the health impacts of air pollution in Canada is \$120B per year.
-They estimate about 52% of Canada's NOx emissions are due to transport and mobile equipment.
-A study from UWE Bristol shows that longer commutes lead to decreased job satisfaction and increased risk of mental health issues, while shorter commutes have the It is estimated that more than 70 per cent of environmental noise (unwanted sound) in urban Australia is due to road traffic.
-An estimated 100 million Europeans are affected by harmful levels of noise pollution, with road traffic by far the largest source in Europe, according to the European Environment Agency.
+They estimate about 52%3 of Canada's NOx emissions are due to transport and mobile equipment.
 According to MIT, the typical passenger car sits idle 95% of the time, and requires two parking spaces.
-They estimate that the transition to shared mobility will see an estimated 86% of parking spaces freed up for better land use.
+They estimate that the transition to shared mobility will see an estimated 86% of parking spaces freed up for better land use7.
+A study from UWE Bristol4 shows that longer commutes lead to decreased job satisfaction and increased risk of mental health issues. while shorter commutes have the opposite effect.
 Traffic congestion holds back our economies through lost time and productivity.
-Before London's Congestion Charge Zone was introduced in 2002, congestion cost the city's economy up to £4 million a week in time lost.
-Inaccessible transport and car-centric cities perpetuate inequalities in cities, limiting access to opportunity. &lt;sup>2 C40 Knowledge Hub (2019) Why is clean air vital for your city's health and prosperity?
-Link &lt;sup>3 Health Canada, (2021) Health Impacts of Air Pollution in Canada.
-Link &lt;sup>4 Chatterjee, et al. (2020) Commuting and wellbeing: a critical overview of the literature with implications for policy and future research, Transport Reviews, 40:1, 5-34.
-Link &lt;sup>5 Marquez, et al. (2005).
+Before London's Congestion Charge Zone was introduced in 2002, congestion cost the city's economy up to £4 million8 a week in time lost.
+It is estimated that more than 70 per cent of environmental noise (unwanted sound) in urban Australia is due to road traffic5.
+Inaccessible transport and car-centric cities perpetuate inequalities in cities, limiting access to opportunity9.
+2 C40 Knowledge Hub (2019) Why is clean air vital for your city's health and prosperity?
+Link 3 Health Canada, (2021) Health Impacts of Air Pollution in Canada.
+Link 4 Chatterjee, et al. (2020) Commuting and wellbeing: a critical overview of the literature with implications for policy and future research, Transport Reviews, 40:1, 5-34.
+Link 5 Marquez, et al. (2005).
 Urban freight in Australia: Societal costs and action plans.
 Australasian Journal of Regional Studies.
-11. Link &lt;sup>6 European Environmental Agency, (2017) Road traffic remains the biggest source of noise pollution in Europe.
-Link &lt;sup>7 MIT Senseable City Lab, (2018) Unparking.
-Link &lt;sup>8 C40 Knowledge Hub, (2021) Why green and healthy transport modes deliver vast rewards for cities.
-Link &lt;sup>9 World Resources Institute (2019) "Towards a More Equal City" Link Micromobility offers an antidote.
+11. Link 6 European Environmental Agency, (2017) Road traffic remains the biggest source of noise pollution in Europe.
+Link 7 MIT Senseable City Lab, (2018) Unparking.
+Link 8 C40 Knowledge Hub, (2021) Why green and healthy transport modes deliver vast rewards for cities.
+Link 9 World Resources Institute (2019) "Towards a More Equal City" Link 10 Micromobility offers an antidote.
 Shared e-scooters and e-bikes offer our cities an opportunity, if managed well, to strengthen transit networks, promote inclusive mobility, and help reduce dependency on cars.
 By offering sustainable, right-sized vehicles and a shared service, micromobility will ultimately help cities meet their net-zero ambitions, reduce the congestion on their streets, see a reduction in noise pollution, give back valuable urban real estate, and improve the quality of urban life.
 The cities where we operate are prioritising the movement of people over cars.
 We are thrilled to be a partner in this mission, at a time when cities need positive change most.

 Chapter 3

-Changing the Way We Move Since 2016 Neuron has been helping people move around cities.
+Changing the Way We Move

+Since 2016 Neuron has been helping people move around cities.
 Our growth is a testament to the need for a safe, sustainable and accessible transport option, and is propelled by cities recognising the power of micromobility to meet this need.